Buffalo, NY – “No Coffee, No Chocolate, No Bubbly Drinks” – Morning TV Show – October 27, 2000

 I was so gassed when I went to sleep last night I almost slept through the 3 am fight some noisy couple had outside my door.
 I was so choofed that when the cleaning lady came in at 8 am I almost let her make the bed with me still in it, and when the drilling and hammering started next door at 9 am, the ear plugs and pillow over the head trick almost worked…..but it didn’t, and I have, once again succeeded in adding another restless night to my score card.
 But I knew playing New York’s famous Bottom Line with my mama would help me find chutzpah enough to pull through.

 When the band pulled into the city, our first stop was a Post Office in Chelsea.
-Soucy had word that a package from Cuba was waiting for him in New York and though it was harder to find than fur on a rattlesnake, Chris’ curiosity kept us searching for the obscure location.
+Soucy had word a package from Cuba was waiting for him in New York and though it was harder to find than fur on a rattlesnake, Chris’ curiosity kept us searching for the obscure location.
 Chris’ package turned out to be nothing more than a letter from an acquaintance he’d met down there, saying “I hope you didn’t have to go through too much trouble to get this letter.”

 While we waited for Soucy (in the heat, in the horn-honking traffic of New York) I told the boys I needed to find a bathroom and hopped out of the van.
 I walked up to 16th and then headed downtown.
 I couldn’t find a restroom anywhere but I did manage to find a shoe store (my kryptonite).
 Within 10 minutes I was back in the van with a brand new pair of faux-lizard-skin shoes and had all the boys laughing at me as I modeled them.
 I still had to pee.